jkawamoto/loci/README.md

    --https-proxy URL     URL for a https proxy server. [$HTTPS_PROXY] --no-proxy LIST       Comma separated URL LIST for which proxies won't
                          be used. [$NO_PROXY]
+   --no-build-cache      Do not use cache when building the image.
+   --no-color            Omit to print color codes.
    --help, -h            show help
    --version, -v         print the version
 ~~~